The Top 10 Amazing Race Challenges

 In this challenge racers had to bring rickety cheese holders up a very steep hill to a storage shed containing 50 pound wheels of cheese.
-Each team had to get four wheels of cheese down the hill to another storage shed to finish the challenge.
+Each team had to get four wheels of cheese down the downright dangerous slope to another storage shed to finish the challenge.
 Just getting up the slope proved a challenge for many teams, while the cheese carriers proved all but useless.
 Making matters even more difficult, when racers lost control of a cheese wheel it turned into a fast-moving missile that threatened to mow down other racers.

 This challenge was another producer favorite appearing both on leg 1 of Season 14 and as a Switchback on leg 8 of Season 22.

 9. Shaving Your Head

 In this Fast Forward both members of the team had to shave their heads as part of a Hindu ritual for good luck.
 The producers liked this Fast Forward so much they used it thrice.
 It first appeared in leg 9 of season 5 when models Brandon & Nicole were faced with the choice.
 They decided to risk elimination rather than shave their lovely locks.

 Joyce getting her head shaved